 Please update your browser.

-Can an elevated park unite Capitol Hill and Anacostia?
+Building an elevated park to unite Capitol Hill and Anacostia.

-JPMorgan Chase is investing $25 million over three years in Greater Washington, which will significantly impact Anacostia and other parts of Wards 7 and 8.
-Of that, $5 million has been awarded to a Washington, D.C.-based collaborative of Community Development Financial Institutions (CDFIs) to implement portions of the plan, including BBAR, Washington Area Community Investment Fund, Inc. and City First Enterprise.
-The funds will support access to capital and technical assistance for minority- and locally-owned small businesses, construction training to local residents for work on Bridge Park and other forthcoming developments and the preservation of affordable housing through the establishment of the Douglass Community Land Trust.
+The $90 million project needed support and JPMorgan Chase was in a unique position to help from the very beginning.
+In 2017, the bank made an initial investment of $25 million in Greater Washington, significantly impacting Anacostia and other parts of Wards 7 and 8.
+Of that, $5 million was awarded to support BBAR and a Washington, D.C.-based collaborative of Community Development Financial Institutions (CDFIs) to support access to capital and technical assistance for minority- and locally-owned small businesses, construction training to local residents for work on the 11th Street Bridge Park and other forthcoming developments and the preservation of affordable housing with the Douglass Community Land Trust.